Random COVID-19 testing in Sedgwick County expected to reveal new cases

 “We do expect to see more positive cases,” said Sedgwick County health director Adrienne Byrne.

-Byrne says the numbers in Sedgwick County could be increasing soon not because there is a spike in cases.
-But testing may reveal more.
+Byrne says the numbers in Sedgwick Count could be increasing soon not because there is a spike in cases, but testing may reveal more.

 Byrne says there are no major new clusters of concern at the moment.
 Byrne also says a report supplied to a media source in Kansas City over the weekend that talks about cases and clusters is problematic.